|Best overall||Focal Utopia 2022||SEE IT||

 When it comes to the best wireless headphones, Sony models are the on-the-go holy grail thanks to heavyweight features packed in a featherweight frame.
 The company’s previous model, the WH-1000XM4, has been a perpetual list-topper and perennial bestseller since its 2020 introduction, thanks to superior comfort and sophisticated digital circuitry that tailors the sound for the best experience in even the noisiest environment.
 Now the WH-1000XM5 introduces even more ways to ensure you hear less of your surroundings and more of your soundtrack.

 And what you can do with all that serenity is nearly unlimited as the 1000XM5 offers multipoint connections, 30 hours of battery life, and comprehensive touch-capacitive awareness/call/music playback controls.
-Packed with V1 and QN1 custom processors and eight microphones, the WH-1000XM5 filters out low frequencies with its Auto NC Optimizer, while the uber-isolating oval earcups make sure more incidental noise is negated.
-Sonically, the WH-1000XM5 sticks with Sony’s consumer-minded tuning, featuring an emphasis on bass and lower mids.
+Packed with V1 and QN1 custom processors and eight microphones, the WH-1000XM5 filters out low frequencies with its Auto NC Optimizer, while the uber-isolating oval earcups ensure more incidental noise is negated.
+Sonically, the WH-1000XM5 sticks with Sony’s consumer-minded tuning, emphasizing bass and lower mids.
 It’s more of a strut than a slap, however.
 Treble is also goosed just enough to keep all the details intact without coming in hot.
 If you want more or less of this V-shaped signature, the Sony Headphones app is one of the most comprehensive on the market, including a multiband EQ.

 While platform-agnostic and supportive of Apple’s preferred AAC codec, the WH-1000XM5’s Bluetooth 5.2 connection really shines with Android devices that can take advantage of high-resolution LDAC transmissions (especially if you use a lossless audio streaming service, like TIDAL).
 We get that Apple acolytes out there typically want to stick to that ecosystem, so they can’t go wrong with the visually and sonically impressive AirPods Max.
 These $479 headphones, while significantly less travel-ready than even the Sony models, offer equally robust noise cancellation plus distinctive features like dynamic head tracking for spatial audio.
 They work seamlessly with iPhones, iPads, and macOS laptops and are poised to take advantage of more personalized listening features in the upcoming iOS 16.

 If straying from these keystone brands is not an issue, this is the most competitive headphone market sector, so options are plentiful.
-If both your appreciation for industrial design and your pockets are deep, the Bang & Olufsen BEOPLAY HX and Bose 700 offer sleek looks, polished sound, and impressive ANC performance in a similar price range as the above options.
+Suppose both your appreciation for industrial design and your pockets are deep.
+In that case, the Bang & Olufsen BEOPLAY HX and Bose 700 offer sleek looks, polished sound, and impressive ANC performance in a similar price range as the above options.
+While the Bowers & Wilkins Px8 is a flagship of sonic finesse if $699 is within your budget.
 The Philips Fidelio L3, meanwhile, is a great alternative closer to the $200 mark.
-And if your curiosity about the benefits of beryllium was piqued by the Focal write-ups up top, but you want to take those high-speed transients on the go, the $999 Mark Levinson No. 5909 offers a premium wireless experience, as well as a wired digital experience that’ll please even the most discriminating audiophiles.
+And if the write-ups at the top of this page piqued your curiosity about the benefits of beryllium, but you want to take those high-speed transients on the go, you have two premium options: Focal’s own $799 Bathys and the $999 Mark Levinson No. 5909, both of which offer a highly resolving wireless experience, as well as built-in DACs for wired listening, that’ll please even the most discriminating audiophiles.

 Best mixing headphones: beyerdynamic DT 1990 Pro